cs123tas/labs/lab03/README.md

 Before you finish implementing Intersect, it is difficult to visually check if our parser works correctly.
 However, one possible way to check if our parser works well is to write a `Scene` method that prints out all or some of the parsed information.
 You may write a small scene file with a simple scene graph and check if the parsed result is what you expected, or you may use the [example.xml](example.xml) file provided.
 For instance, you may check if the light position, global data, and primitive objects with their corresponding transformation matrices are correctly loaded.

 #### *Task 8 (Optional, but Helpful):*
-Write a simple scene file or choose to use the example scene file.
-Compute the expected result when your parser parses your scene file. (**Hint**: The scene graph of the example.xml can be visualized as the tree diagram in **Task 3**)
+Write a simple scene file, or choose to use or simplify [example.xml](example.xml).
+Compute the expected result when your parser parses your scene file. (**Hint**: The scene graph of [example.xml](example.xml) can be visualized as the tree diagram in **Task 3**)

 #### *Task 9 (Optional, but Helpful):*
 Implement a printing method that prints the parsed information.
 Call the printing method at the end of `Scene::parse()`.
-Open the scene file in *Task 8* (To open a scene file, use File > Open on the menu bar of our application.) to check if your parser does what you expected.
+Open the scene file in **Task 8** (To open a scene file, use `File > Open` on the menu bar of our application.) to check if your parser does what you expected.